asger-weirsoee/ArrTorrentCleaner/README.md

 ## Scheduling

-Currently this does not have a built in scheduler, on linux this is easy to do with cron (see below) on windows you have [a few options](https://stackoverflow.com/a/132975)
+Currently there is no built-in scheduler.
+On linux this is easy to do with cron (see below), on windows you have [a few options](https://stackoverflow.com/a/132975)

 - On Linux, you can simply run: `crontab -e` and add the following to the bottom of the page.